InformaticsMatters/dls-fragalysis-stack-kubernetes/docs/source/demo-cluster.rst

 Create the software infrastructure
 ##################################

-.. note:: Allow **15 minutes** to install the infrastructure, which consists
+.. note:: Allow **15 minutes** to complete this task, which includes
-          of an EFS provisioner, PostgreSQL database, Keyclock and AWX.
+          installation of an EFS provisioner, PostgreSQL database, Keyclock and AWX.

 With the cluster and **kubeconfig** file available we can create the